-Taking in consideration all of the above now it’s time to define your style.
+Taking into consideration all of the above now it’s time to define your style.
 How everything that you’ve been creating is going to be represented.
-That will outcome from what you’ve analyzed before.
-Your message, niche and voice would help you discover a style that not only represents you but also resonates with your ideal clients.
+That will be the outcome of what you’ve analyzed before.
+Your message, niche, and voice would help you discover a style that not only represents you but also resonates with your ideal clients.
 Which colors would you use?
 Which fonts?
-Play the music that inspires you and take the time to create a mood board in which you include images, colors, fonts, textures and logo (yes, you finally get to think about your logo) inspiration.
+Play the music that inspires you and take the time to create a mood board in which you include images, colors, fonts, textures, and logo (yes, you finally get to think about your logo) inspiration.
 Once it’s complete, observe which are the elements that keep coming back.
 Remove everything that doesn’t resonate with that until you refine your theme.

-I’ve mentioned before that branding is an experience so, when in doubt, make sure that every decision that you make as regards branding correlates with the experience that you want to create.
-In that way you’ll make sure that you are fulfilling your customer’s expectations and they’ll give you their loyalty.
+I’ve mentioned before that branding is an experience so, when in doubt, make sure that every decision that you make regarding branding correlates with the experience that you want to create.
+In that way, you’ll make sure that you are fulfilling your customer’s expectations and they’ll give you their loyalty.

 Give yourself some time and space to think about this.
 Write, draw, cut out pictures from magazines, whatever works for you.
 Build a clear idea of what you want your business to be and how you want people to feel about it.